iabdelgawaad/FoodMenuApp/README.md

 # FoodMenuApp
-Simple android weather app developed in Java, demonstrating the use of RxJava, Retrofit, MVP and Clean code architecture.
+Simple android food app developed in Java, demonstrating the use of RxJava, Retrofit, MVP and Clean code architecture.

 #Tools & Technologies
 - RXAndroid